trinodb/trino/presto-docs/src/main/sphinx/connector/cassandra.rst

                                                    ``EACH_QUORUM``, ``QUORUM``, ``LOCAL_QUORUM``, ``ONE``, ``TWO``,
                                                    ``THREE``, ``LOCAL_ONE``, ``ANY``, ``SERIAL``, ``LOCAL_SERIAL``.

-``cassandra.allow-drop-table``                     Set to ``true`` to allow dropping Cassandra tables from Presto
+``cassandra.allow-drop-table``                     Set to ``true`` to allow dropping Cassandra tables from Trino
                                                    via :doc:`/sql/drop-table`, defaults to ``false``.

 ``cassandra.username``                             Username used for authentication to the Cassandra cluster.
-                                                   This is a global setting used for all connections, regardless of the user connected to Presto.
+                                                   This is a global setting used for all connections, regardless of the user connected to Trino.

 ``cassandra.password``                             Password used for authentication to the Cassandra cluster.
-                                                   This is a global setting used for all connections, regardless of the user connected to Presto.
+                                                   This is a global setting used for all connections, regardless of the user connected to Trino.

 ``cassandra.protocol-version``                     It is possible to override the protocol version for older Cassandra clusters.
                                                    By default, the values from the highest protocol version the driver can use.